bichotll/Components-code-style-standard/README.md

   /* Component DOM events
   - After observers
-  - Fire other actions...little logic in it, fire other methods */ mouseDown () {
+  - Fire other actions...little logic in it, execute other methods */ mouseDown () {
     this.followMousePosition();